jensbambauer/seriale/site/content/festival.md

     data:
       headline: About
       paragraphs:
         - text: "&quot;die Seriale&quot; is the oldest festival in Germany for independent and digital series.
 The festival is dedicated to audience, creators, students and all series fans.
-The Official Selection with around 50 series and pilots from 21 countries is presented in the movie theater and open air.
-The supporting program offers a conference with lectures, keynotes and panel discussions."
+The Official Selection with 50 series and pilots from 19 countries is presented in the movie theater and open air.
+The supporting program offers a conference with lectures, keynotes, panel discussions and workshops."
   # - partial: thumb-grid
   #   headline: official selection 2025
   #   data: